Connor Wong Player Props: Red Sox vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.
+- The White Sox pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.56).
+- The White Sox's 4.52 team ERA ranks 24th among all league pitching staffs.

-- The White Sox allow the fifth-most home runs in baseball (103 total, 1.4 per game).
+- White Sox pitchers combine to allow the fifth-most home runs in baseball (104 total, 1.4 per game).

-- In his last time out on Saturday, the right-hander tossed five innings against the Seattle Mariners, allowing two earned runs while surrendering eight hits.
+- In his most recent outing on Sunday against the Seattle Mariners, the righty tossed seven innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.